Sara Ellison

 Clinical Experience

-• Active Resilience Counseling & Coaching (Counselor, 2022-present)
+• Clinical Therapist at Active Resilience Counseling & Coaching (2024-present)

-• Skyland Trail, nationally recognized psychiatric treatment organization serving adults (Clinical Intern, 2020-2021)
+• Clinical intern at Skyland Trail, nationally recognized psychiatric treatment organization serving adults (2020-2021)

-• The Extension, community supported non-profit providing long-term residential treatment to individuals experiencing homelessness (Group Counselor, 2020-2021)
+• Group Counselor at The Extension, community supported non-profit providing long-term residential treatment to individuals experiencing homelessness (2020-2021)

 Professional Leadership